simeononsecurity/simeononsecurity.ch/content/articles/best-cybersecurity-memes-pop-culture-references/index.en.md

 {{< figure src="patch.jpg" alt="There Is No Patch for Human Stupidity">}}

 This famous saying in the cybersecurity community highlights the fact that no software patch can fix human errors.
 People often make mistakes that can lead to security breaches.
-It's essential to [educate individuals](https://simeononsecurity.com/articles/the-importance-of-security-awareness-training-for-remote-employees-and-how-to-implement-it/) and employees about [cybersecurity best practices](https://simeononsecurity.com/cyber-security-career-playbook/getting-started-with-a-career-in-cybersecurity/explain-cybersecurity-like-i-am-5-eli5/) to minimize these vulnerabilities.
+You need to [educate individuals](https://simeononsecurity.com/articles/the-importance-of-security-awareness-training-for-remote-employees-and-how-to-implement-it/) and employees about [cybersecurity best practices](https://simeononsecurity.com/cyber-security-career-playbook/getting-started-with-a-career-in-cybersecurity/explain-cybersecurity-like-i-am-5-eli5/) to minimize these vulnerabilities.

 ## Phishing Memes: Hook, Line, and Sinker